pkpatricia/barrel-dev-best-practices/restful.md

 Here are a couple of .htaccess rules used in several sites to improve caching.

-1. Vary: Accept-Encoding - *More research is needed to clearly understand what this rule does.*
+1. Vary: Accept-Encoding - *More research is needed to clearly understand what this rule does*

         <IfModule mod_headers.c>
         	<FilesMatch "\.(js|css|svg|woff|xml|gz)$">